Hudson Technologies (HDSN)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-In Q1, Hudson Technologies generated an operating profit margin of 5.6%, down 14 percentage points year on year.
-Since Hudson Technologies’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+In Q3, Hudson Technologies generated an operating margin profit margin of 18.9%, up 7.6 percentage points year on year.
+The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share